LLNL/lbann/docs/building_lbann.rst

       override the default:
         - version of LBANN being installed (LBANN_VERSION),
         - the variants enabled (LBANN_VARIANTS),
-        - and extra packages to build in the same enviroment (LBANN_VARIANTS).
+        - and extra packages to build in the same environment (LBANN_EXTRAS).
       The following is an example of Using the variables:

       .. code-block:: bash